Mark VIII tank

 Production at a site in France was expected to take advantage of US industrial capacity to produce the automotive elements, with the UK producing the armoured hulls and armament.
 The planned production levels would have equipped the Allied armies with a very large tank force that would have broken through the German defensive positions in the planned offensive for 1919.
 In practice, manufacture was slow and only a few vehicles were produced before the end of the war in November 1918.

 After the war, 100 vehicles assembled in the US were used by the US Army until more advanced designs replaced them in 1932.
-A few tanks that had not been scrapped by the start of World War II were offered to Canada for training purposes.
+A few tanks which had not been scrapped by the start of World War II were offered to Canada for training purposes.